-Dr. Arnoff comes from a musical family.
+Dr. Arnoff resides in Solon, Ohio and comes from a musical family.
 His oldest sister was a very good pianist and his third sister and excellent violinist.
 Another sister also played the piano, a brother played ‘cello and another brother played the harmonica.

 Dr. Arnoff began formal piano lessons as a teenager.
 He studied at the Cleveland Music School Settlement (with Margarita Jolles) and the Cleveland Institute of Music.
 Later, at Western Reserve University, he majored in music education.
 There he studied with a pianist/teacher he deeply admired and to whom he credits his advanced training, Jeanette Cherubini.